cyberrie/challenge-one-seo/README.md

 #### Background:

-- By completing this project I will be more prepared for a scenario that I will likely encounter as a web developer
-- This project is "on-the-job ticket", meaning I was provided a starter code which I need to modify
+This challenge was completed as a preparation exercise for a scenario that I will likely encounter as a web developer.
+I was provided with a starter code which I needed to modify in line with the user story and acceptance criteria.

 #### Problem:

-- Accessiblity.
-- Accessiblity is an important consideration for businesses when it comes to web development.
-It ensures that people with disabilities can access a website using assistive technologies, i.e. video captions, screen readers, braille keyboards
-- The project was completed according to a User Story and Acceptance criteria
+Marketing agency hired me to make their web application optimised for search engines.

 #### Key learnings:

-- Code refactoring (improved it without changing what it does) to meet a certain standards or implement a new technology, and to make it more accessible
-- Essentially made page more accessible to both users and developers
+Refactoring a codebase to follow accessiblity standards.

+## Getting started

+#### How do I download the files?

+- If you're new to GitHub and just want to download the entire code, hit the green button saying "Code", and then choose the "Download ZIP" option.

+#### Integrate with your tools

+- On GitHub.com, navigate to the main page of the repository.
+- Above the list of files, click Code.
+- Copy SSH or HTTPS key
+- On your Terminal (Mac) / Git bash (Microsoft) make sure you are in the directiory you want to clone this in - Use below command followed by a SSH/HTTPS code and hit enter

+git clone

+- You are good to go!

+P.S.
+If you are using <a src="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop">GitHub Desktop</a>, when you hit green Code button, just select 'Open with GitHub Desktop' and follow their instruction.

 ## Table of Contents (Optional)